 The major problems with old windows are broken glass, inoperable sashes, and decayed wood.
 Broken panes can be removed, replaced and reset in fresh putty.
 Loose panes may simply need fresh putty.

-Inoperable sashes bė may caused by a broken sash cord, multiple layers of paint or a frame which is no longer Sash cords can be square. replaced easily.
+Inoperable sashes may be caused by a broken sash cord, multiple layers of paint or a frame which is no longer square.
+Sash cords can be replaced easily.
 There is usually an access panel at the bottom inside of the frame.
-A window which has been painted shut can be freed gently with dull knife and a little a Even window paint remover. frames which are no longer square; due to settlement OT weather, can be repaired by the frame in the squaring rough opening.
+A window which has been painted shut can be freed gently with a dull knife and a little paint remover.
+Even window frames which are no longer square; due to settlement or weather, can be repaired by squaring the frame in the rough opening.